 Perth Rent Market Update July 2019

-Positive news for landlords, Perth rents are climbing!
-Our property managers have noted more applications on our available rentals, and investors should soon be seeing better returns.
+Positive news for landlords, rents are climbing!
+Our Perth-based property management team has noted more applications on our available rentals, and investors should soon be seeing better returns.

 “Home open attendance has remained steady, but I have noticed more applications on our rentals.
 More landlords now have the choice between multiple applicants, so they can pick their preference.” – Jodie Wilkinson, Property Manager at We Love Rentals